 CleanBoost® Maxx™ is a fuel injector cleaner that is worth looking into.
 Plus it has some other needed benefits as well.

 The special formula behind it is developed to be used in #1, #2 diesel and gasoline engines at a ratio of 1:4000 (or 1 oz. to 30 gallons).
 It dissolves and eliminates carbon deposits, slagging and cold-end corrosion from your injectors and cylinders.
 This leads to improved heat transfer, an extension of your engine life and lower maintenance costs.

 Eliminating carbon deposits leads to increased combustion efficiency.
-This added benefit provides you with a smoother and more powerful ride that will add more miles to each gallon of fuel burned.
+This added benefit provides a smoother and more powerful ride that adds more miles to each gallon of fuel burned.
 Maximize both fuel economy and performance while keeping the engine clean of carbon deposits.
 You can buy it securely online and enjoy great customer service with fast & free shipping at Boost Performance Products.

 Upper Cylinder Lubricants

-Upper cylinder lubricants are a type of fuel additive for gas or diesel, with a dual action type of purpose.
+Upper cylinder lubricants are fuel additives for gas or diesel, with a dual action type of purpose.
 Once they are dispersed into the fuel system, these components that come into contact with an upper cylinder lubricant, get their protection before combustion and then after combustion as they come into contact with the burning or burnt gases.

 Older engines used to require an oil-fuel mixture to provide adequate lubrication to the piston and internal components.
 In time this has been proven to have more issues than advantages due to the fact that oil cannot be completely burned in the process.

 This lead to increased carbon formation in the combustion chamber, gumming up of the exhaust valve stems and other detrimental effects on the exhaust valve seats.